D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 is returned on Windows Server when TCP 445 is blocked.
 This prevents the Windows Server to communicate over SMB v3.0 to the Azure File Share.

-This was discussed wellin previous questions.
+This was discussed well in previous questions.

 The other options are not relevant in this case:

 `NTLMv1` should be already disabled on WS2019 if you enabled you would get the error:
 `System Error 53 has occured`
-when tryong to mount the SAzur File share.
+when trying to mount the Azure File share.
 Azure file share only support `NTLMv2`

 **TCP 2049** is used on Windows Server for **Network File Share (NFS)** protocol and not SMB.